notnullgames/pakemon/README.md

 There is a Makefile included with a few targets for dev.
 Run `make` for help.

-There is a docker-compose network you can explore, use `docker-compose exec pakemon bash` to get a nice console on the main entry-point machine (running kali.)
+There is a docker-compose network you can explore, use `make interrogate` to get a nice console on an entry-point machine (running kali) inside the network.

 ## keys